How to Calculate Child Support

 - Changes in parenting time exercised by the parents

 It is also possible to get temporary modifications.
 Specific circumstances that require temporary modifications include:

 - The paying parent has a temporary inability to pay (loss of job or illness)

 - Temporary hardship of the recipient parent

 A COLA clause adjusts the amount of child support against some economic indicator (e.g., the Consumer Price Index) to reflect increased costs of living over time.
-Most judges will include this in their order to eliminate the need for future court hearings to increase child support as costs of living increase.
+Many courts will include this in their order to eliminate the need for future court hearings to increase child support as costs of living increase.

 Let an Attorney Show You How to Calculate Child Support

-Financial matters can be tricky, especially when they involve your child and your paycheck.
-The laws of each state are different and the formula used for calculating child support can be confusing.
+Calculating child support may involve several factors and can change over time.
+The laws of each state are different, and the formula used for calculating child support can be confusing.
 Having legal representation can make the process more transparent and less stressful.
+Getting legal advice might make you more comfortable with the process.
 Speak with an experienced family law attorney in your area about your child support claim.